xsc/ronda-schema/README.md

   string.
 - `body`: a schema for the request body (no type restrictions).
 - `:constraint`: a schema hat will be applied to the whole request.
+- `:param-constraints`: a map schema for semantic validation of the `:params` map.
 - `:responses`: a map of response status/schema pairs (the status is allowed to be the wildcard `:*` if a default schema shall be provided).